morningggstar/SmartAttend-AI-Powered-Face-Recognition-Attendance-System/README.md

 # SmartAttend-AI-Powered-Face-Recognition-Attendance-System

 SmartAttend is an AI-based attendance tracking web application built using **Python**, **Flask**, and **OpenCV**.
-It automatically detects and recognizes faces through a webcam feed to mark attendance in real time —
-eliminating the need for manual roll calls or RFID cards.
+It automatically detects and recognizes faces through a webcam feed to mark attendance in real time, eliminating the need for manual roll calls or RFID cards.

 ---